FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 serious incidents is lower than in previous years.
 Some road accidents can be linked to the use of

 drugs so road policing is particularly important.
+A Christmas roads campaign would be in progress.
+---
-A Christmas roads campaign would be in progress.--- He added that the number of drug testing is increasing all the time, most of which comes from
+He added that the number of drug testing is increasing all the time, most of which comes from

 mobile patrols.
 More people are trained and becoming more proficient in drug detection and